LucasNolasco/DeepDFML-NILM/README.md

 ## Dict structure

-This implementation uses a dict structure to define some of the execution parameters.
-The fields of this dict are:
+This implementation uses a dictionary structure to define some of the execution parameters.
+The fields of this dictionary are:

 * `N_GRIDS`: Total positions of the grid (default = 5).
 * `N_CLASS`: Total of loads on the dataset (default = 26).
 * `SIGNAL_BASE_LENGTH`: Total of mapped samples on each signal cut (default = 12800, 50 electrical network cycles).
 * `AUGMENTATION_RATIO`: Augmentation ratio.
 In case this value is greater than 1, the program will generate more cuts for the same event applying a different offset on the window (default = 1).
 (Deprecated)
-* `USE_HAND_AUGMENTATION`: Flag that indicates if excerpts of signal without events must be added.
+* `USE_HAND_AUGMENTATION`: Flag that indicates if excerpts of a signal without events must be added.
 If true, it uses the HAND algorithm to find those excerpts.
 * `MARGIN_RATIO`: Size of the unmapped margins defined by a portion of the signal. (default = 0.15).
-* `USE_NO_LOAD`: Flag to indicated if the appliance "NO LOAD" must be considered.
+* `USE_NO_LOAD`: Flag to indicate if the appliance "NO LOAD" must be considered.
 (Deprecated)
 * `DATASET_PATH`: Path to the .hdf5 file containing the samples.
 * `TRAIN_SIZE`: Ratio of the examples used for training (default = 0.8).
 (Only used if the kfold is not performed)
 * `FOLDER_PATH`: Path to the folder where the model shall be stored.
 * `FOLDER_DATA_PATH`: Path to the *.p files with the already processed data.
-Usually it's the same that FOLDER_PATH.
+Usually, it's the same that FOLDER_PATH.
 * `N_EPOCHS_TRAINING`: Total of epochs for training. (default = 250)
-* `INITIAL_EPOCH`: Initial epoch to continue a training, only useful if a training will be continued. (default = 0).
+* `INITIAL_EPOCH`: Initial epoch to resume training, only useful if resuming training. (default = 0).
 * `TOTAL_MAX_EPOCHS`: Max of training epochs.
-* `SNRdB`: Noise level on dB.
+* `SNRdB`: The noise level on dB.

 ---

 ## Trained weights

-The trained weights may be download from this [link](https://drive.google.com/file/d/18lcnLgRms-Sb_AovSSFTFTPKWgKu5V8Y/view?usp=sharing).
+The trained weights may be downloaded from this [link](https://drive.google.com/file/d/18lcnLgRms-Sb_AovSSFTFTPKWgKu5V8Y/view?usp=sharing).
 To use them, just download and place the `TrainedWeights` folder inside the `DeepDFML-NILM` directory.

 ---

 ## Dataset Waveforms

-The LIT-Dataset is a public dataset and can be download on this [link](http://dainf.ct.utfpr.edu.br/~douglas/LIT_Dataset/index.html).
+The LIT-Dataset is a public dataset and can be downloaded on this [link](http://dainf.ct.utfpr.edu.br/~douglas/LIT_Dataset/index.html).
 However, only MATLAB tools are provided.
-In order to use the dataset with this implementation, an version on *.hdf5 can be downloaded on the following [link](https://drive.google.com/file/d/10NL9S8BYioj1U1_phCEoKX4WWRQoBuYW/view?usp=sharing).
+To use the dataset with this implementation, a version on *.hdf5 can be downloaded on the following [link](https://drive.google.com/file/d/10NL9S8BYioj1U1_phCEoKX4WWRQoBuYW/view?usp=sharing).
 The dataset is stored on this file on the following hierarchical structure:

 - `1` -> Total number of loads on each waveform
     - `i` -> Array containing all the samples for each waveform
     - `events` -> Array containing the events array.
-Each event array has the same length of the waveform.
+Each event array has the same length as the waveform.
 If a position has a 0, there is no event.
 If it has a 1, there is an ON event on the sample with the same index and if it has a -1, there is an OFF event.
     - `labels` -> Array of connected loads.
 The connected loads for each waveform are represented by an array with the labels of the connected loads in the order of the events.
 So, if there is only one appliance, the array shall look like: ["A", "A"].
 - `2`
     - `i`